Storytelling: Historical perspective

+predates written history.
+The first human languages had likely emerged by 80,000 BCE and were spoken or signed, or a combination of the two, but even the most basic languages allow the framing of hypotheticals, suggesting that the first language speakers could already tell stories.
+Stating a hypothetical, and telling a story about it may have provided a survival advantage to early human groups who developed it, creating an evolutionary pressure that favoured this cognitive development.

-predates writing.
-The earliest forms of storytelling were usually oral, combined with gestures and expressions.
-Storytelling often has a prominent educational and performative role in religious rituals (for example, the Passover Seder), and some archaeologists believe that rock art may have served as a form of storytelling for many ancient cultures.
+Storytelling often has a prominent educational and performative role in religious rituals (for example, the Passover Seder), and some archaeologists believe that rock art may have served as a form of storytelling for many ancient cultures, including the Aboriginal peoples of Australia.

 The Aboriginal Australian people painted symbols which also appear in stories on cave walls as a means of helping the storyteller remember the story.
-The story was then told using a combination of oral narrative, music, rock art and dance, which bring understanding and meaning to human existence through the remembrance and enactment of stories.
+The story was then told using a combination of oral narrative, music, rock art and dance, which brings understanding and meaning to human existence through the remembrance and enactment of stories.
 People have used the carved trunks of living trees and ephemeral media (such as sand and leaves) to record folktales in pictures or with writing.
 Complex forms of tattooing may also represent stories, with information about genealogy, affiliation and social status.

 Folktales often share common motifs and themes, suggesting possible basic psychological similarities across various human cultures.
 Other stories, notably fairy tales, appear to have spread from place to place, implying memetic appeal and popularity.